Spirent/SDWAN-Functional-Test-Suite/README.md

     Each testpack has a specification to describe the test cases.
 See example:`testpacks/sd-wan/"Spirent SD-WAN TestPack Specification.pdf"`.

 3. `testbed_templates` folder is for the logical testbed template.
 See example: `testbed_templates/sd-wan/3Stc1Dut_Type01.yaml`, which get the information from the Physical lab configuration and generate the final configuration file used by the test script.

+4. `testbeds_lab` folder is used for the physical configuration and the mapping file.
+See example: `testbeds_lab/sd-wan_testbedMap.py`, which defines the mapping for each test case id to section in physical configuration file `testbeds_lab/sd-wan.yaml`